Humad/motivate-bot/README.md

 This was initially meant to be a Facebook messenger bot but Facebook has not yet approved my application request.
 I decided to switch over to Twilio because it was faster.

+I am currently using JavaScript, Node.js and Express to handle the server.
+My list of subscribed users is stored using MongoDB.

 [Live Web Version](https://motivate-bot.herokuapp.com/)

 [My Medium article: Creating a motivational Facebook Messenger Bot using Node.js](https://medium.com/@humadvii/creating-a-motivational-facebook-messenger-bot-using-node-js-c50954e93347)